 Thus, increasing a person's Vitamin D levels will increase the amount of calcium they absorb from their diet.
-If a person takes more Vitamin D, then the intestines will become more efficient at absorbing the calcium molecules in her diet, and these calcium molecules will be absorbed... and the blood calcium will go UP.
+If a person takes more Vitamin D, then the intestines will become more efficient at absorbing the calcium molecules in their diet, and these calcium molecules will be absorbed... and the blood calcium will go UP.

 Let's Graph the Two Causes of Low Vitamin D